-Having kids can be a challenge sometimes.
-If you don’t combine educational opportunities with the eventual sprinkle of discipline for good measure, then your kids will become a handful.
-You don’t have to go the way of the army drill instructor to get your point across to your kids; you just have to win their respect so they’ll listen to you well into the fun teenage years!
-When they hit those teen years, there won’t be any getting around them yelling their favorite phrase “I hate you,” as they slam a bedroom door.
-However, if you’ve set a good relationship during the pre-teen years, it won’t happen “as often.”
+Having kids is a challenge sometimes.
+If you don’t combine educational opportunities with discipline, then your kids may become a handful.
+You don’t have to go the way of the army drill instructor to get your point across to your kids by any means.
+However, you do want to win their respect so they’ll listen to you well into the fun teenage years!

 Tips to have more fun while parenting

 Despite the best of intentions you’ll need to set some limits for your kids.
 Let them know what they can do without becoming too spoiled in the process.
 Help them understand why you make the choices you make, and explain things as you would with an adult.
-You’ll be surprised how quickly kids can pick up much needed skills, and understanding.
+It’s surprising how quickly kids pick up much needed skills, and understanding.

 It would be best if you work on avoiding physical punishment entirely for a number of reasons.
 It’ll be an unpleasant affair for all involved, so you may do better with alternate punishments if the need arises.
 Physical punishments can leave a child with unpleasant memories, and a sense of fear when it comes to you as a parent.

 Ensuring you pay attention to the changes in the emotional state of your kids, will be a good way to support them as they grow up.
-Growing kids will need guidance, but you’ll also need to provide it in a way that would be balanced.
+Growing kids need guidance.
 It’s not about coddling them.
 There is no need to become a helicopter parent.
 Your kids won’t be able to take care of themselves if you’re always right there to take care of everything.

 Making sure you defuse arguments with humor, is a really good way to relieve pressure during tense situations with your children.
 Doing that will ensure you have what it takes to enjoy parenting as much as you can, without things going too far.